-You will need to refrain from drinking or eating anything the night before your facelift in Beverly Hills, usually beginning at midnight.
+You will need to refrain from drinking or eating anything the night before your Beverly Hills Facelift®, usually beginning at midnight.
 You need to shower with an anti-microbial soap the evening before the procedure and again the morning of the procedure.
 This removes dangerous pathogens from your body.

 The surgery begins with the use of general anesthesia.
 This will allow for the best surgical experience.
 An incision will then be made along the hairline and in the natural creases of the skin near the ear to hide any possible scars.
 Depending on the amount of work being completed, additional incisions may be made in the upper lip or lower eyelids, or under the chin.
 Through these incisions, fat and underlying tissues are sculpted and redistributed to form the desired contours.
 Muscles and other deep tissues may be lifted, tightened, or otherwise altered.
 Excess skin is trimmed away to reduce sagging, and then the remaining skin is pulled tight across the new contours of the face.